Best Of (Stratovarius album)

 Best Of is a compilation album by power metal band Stratovarius, released on 6 May 2016.
-It has 28 different Stratovarius songs spanning the band's entire career, hand-picked and remastered by the band.
+It has 28 different songs spanning the band's entire career, hand-picked and remastered by the band.
 It also includes one new track, Until the End of Days.
-The album is split into two CDs, the limited edition also containing a third CD with songs from the Wacken 2015 live performance.

 Track listing

+The album is split into two CDs.
+All tracks on CDs 1 and 2 were remastered in 2016, except Until the End of Days.

+The limited edition version of the album also includes a third CD with songs from the Wacken Open Air 2015 live performance.